 - Prepare Coriander & Garlic Butter by gently melting the butter in the microwave or in a small pan on the hob, set aside.
 Add chopped coriander and minced garlic and mix well.
 Brush the mixture over still hot naans.
 Enjoy with your favourite curry!

-- Calories are approximate and per 1 naan bread and should be treated as a guideline only.
+- Calories are approximate, per 1 naan bread and should be treated as a guideline only.

 - Make sure you don't leave your naan breads unattended under the grill as the timing between undercooked and burnt might be literally a blink of an eye 🙂 When they puff up and start getting brown in colour they are ready.